min2ha/ukwa-site/content/target/54886/index.en.md

   "subject": "Brexit"
 }

-# Federation of Small Businesses (FSB): A skilful exit: what small firms want from Brexit

  This report strongly demonstrates that the ability to hire people with the right skills, and to do business across UK-EU borders is fundamental to small firms’ survival and growth.
 If the UK was to face a sudden restriction on its ability to access EU workers at the point at which, or even before, the UK has formally left the EU, it would have far-reaching implications for the economy and a disproportionate effect on small businesses.